Why should I get my air ducts cleaned?

 Here are the main reasons why you should consider having your air ducts cleaned by a pro (hopefully us!):

 When and how often should I get my air ducts, dryer vent and air condenser (air conditioner) cleaned?

 We recommend getting the air ducts cleaned if any of the above "why should I get my air ducts cleaned" reasons applies to you.
-People with severe allergies often clean the air ducts every year, where others could go much longer, but for most, it usually ends up being about 3-5 years between services.
+People with severe allergies often clean their air ducts every year, where others could go much longer, but for most, it usually ends up being about 3-5 years between services.
 We recommend getting the dryer vent and air condenser cleaned every year.
-It is true that for some dryer vents (i.e. dryers with 'direct exhaust' on exterior walls of the home) this may be excessive, but dryer vents are a leading cause of residential fires so it is better to be safe than sorry.
-Air condensers often get very dirty during the fall and winter seasons, and will cause the unit to perform sluggishly if not cleaned out.
+It is true that for some dryer vents (i.e. dryers with 'direct exhaust' on exterior walls of the home) this may be excessive, but dryer vents are a leading cause of residential fires so it is better to be safe rather than sorry.
+Air condenser coils often get very dirty during the fall and winter seasons, and will cause the unit to perform sluggishly if not cleaned out.
 A clean air condenser will cool the home quicker and with less effort, resulting in lower energy bills and longer lasting units.

 Will there be a lot of dust floating around the house during cleaning, and can we stay in the home during the cleaning?